rohannair/rohan.ai/src/routes/posts/20240710-cookies-and-third-party-apis.md

   }
 }
 ```

-And when we use this in a regular route, which are server routes by default, allowing invocation of server functions using async
+Token is now retrieved on all requests from client to Next.js server, and when we use this in a regular route, it will properly use the cookie set per-requesting user, preventing data leak between requests.

 ```ts
 // src/app/page.tsx
 import { createServerApiClient } from '.'